ksu-cs-textbooks/cis300/content/appendix/vs/nunit.md

 testing, the test explorer will simply show some or all of the tests in gray letters.
 This indicates that these tests were not completed.
-To see why the tests were not completed, you can open the "Output" window and change the drop-down menu at the top to "Tests".
+To see why the tests were not completed, you can open the "Output" window from the "View" menu and change the drop-down menu at the top to "Tests".
 This will indicate what error stopped the tests; for example, the following indicates that a **StackOverflowException** has
 occurred: